 After suffering a disabling physical or mental condition, you need a strong and experienced legal team that understands what you’re going through.
 Our office will do everything we can to make the difficult process easier for you.

 Contact us today at 800-803-5090, or fill out our contact form to schedule a free consultation to see if you’re entitled to benefits.
-If your disability prevents you from leaving home, we’ll come to you!
+If your disability prevents you from leaving home, we’ll meet with you over the phone!
 We’re passionate about helping our clients in Pasadena and anywhere in the Greater Los Angeles area, Inland Empire, or Orange County get what they deserve.